-- If you plan to make this meal with my Mascarpone Mashed Potatoes, I recommend getting those potatoes boiling first!
+- If you plan to make this meal with my Mascarpone Mashed Potatoes, start by boiling the potatoes.

 - Bring the potatoes to a boil in a large soup pot of water.
-There should be at least 1 inch of water above the potatoes.
+The water should cover the potatoes by at least one inch.
 Boil for 15 minutes, or until the potatoes are soft, and a fork goes easily through when the potatoes are pricked.

-- While the potatoes boil, roast the sausage, onions, and grapes!
+- While the potatoes boil, roast the sausage, onion, and grapes.

 - Roast for 15 minutes.

-- Put the sheet pan back in the oven, and roast for another 8-12 minutes, until the sausage is cooked through and slightly browned.
-(The roasting time will vary by a few minutes depending on the type of veggie sausage you use, so star with 8 minutes, and roast longer if needed.)
+- Put the baking sheet back in the oven, and roast for another 8-12 minutes, until the sausage is cooked through and slightly browned.

 Drizzle the balsamic

-- Take the sheet pan out of the oven, and drizzle 1 Tbsp balsamic vinegar over the top.
-Mix the balsamic in with your spatula so everything is evenly coated, and the sausage and grapes are done!
+- Take the baking sheet out of the oven, and drizzle 1 Tbsp of balsamic vinegar over the top.
+Mix the balsamic in with your spatula so everything is evenly coated.

-- Once the potatoes are cooked through and a fork goes easily through each potato when pricked, drain the potatoes, and put them back in the pot.
+- Back to the potatoes.
+Once the potatoes are cooked through and a fork goes easily through each potato when pricked, drain the potatoes, and put them back in the pot.